AqwamCreates/DataPredict/docs/BasicTutorials/SelfLearningCarUsingContinuousActionSpace.md

     --[[

-      update() is called whenever a step is made.
+      diagonalGaussianUpdate() is called whenever a step is made.
 The value of zero indicates that the current environment feature vector is not a terminal state.

     --]]

-    DeepQLearning:categoricalUpdate(previousEnvironmentFeatureVector, previousAction, reward, currentEnvironmentFeatureVector, currentAction, terminalStateValue)
+    DeepQLearning:diagonalGaussianUpdate(previousEnvironmentFeatureVector, previousAction, reward, currentEnvironmentFeatureVector, currentAction, terminalStateValue)

     previousEnvironmentFeatureVector = currentEnvironmentFeatureVector